 Lia, Userpilot’s AI agent, builds in-app onboarding flows autonomously, detecting friction and shipping the response without a dev ticket.

 Lia analyzes product data, identifies where new users lose momentum, and builds the intervention, without the product team having to author every step manually.
 The team reviews and approves; Lia executes.
-The same shift you are making for your users (moving from instruction to action), Userpilot is making for the teams who build for them.
+The same shift you are making for your users (moving from instruction to action) Userpilot is making for the teams who build for them.

 The following examples are not here because the products are bad.
 They are here because each one illustrates a pattern that still shows up in onboarding audits regularly, and each one conflicts with what the data says actually works.

-Jira: Power-user tips before the user has done anything
+Power-user tips before the user has done anything

 Enterprise SaaS products regularly greet new users with a configuration wizard that must be completed before the product is usable.
 Assign roles.
 Define permissions.
 Configure objects.
 Set workflows.
 Each step makes sense from an IT and compliance standpoint.
 From an activation standpoint, it is asking users to build the plane before they are allowed to fly it.

-The examples in this list use different formats: role-based routing, activation checklists, pre-populated workspaces, demos before signup, AI-generated outputs.
+The examples in this list use different formats: role-based routing, activation checklists, pre-populated workspaces, demos before signup, and AI-generated outputs.
 What they share is the same starting assumption: the user arrived with a goal, and the tour’s job is to get them to it as directly as possible.
+Users learn by doing, and they churn when doing takes too long to start.

 If you are building or rebuilding a website tour and want to apply these patterns without the engineering overhead, Userpilot’s no-code tour builder is a practical starting point.
-And if you want Lia to analyze your product’s current activation data and suggest where your tour should focus first, the beta waitlist is open
+And if you want Lia to analyze your product’s current activation data and suggest where your tour should focus first, the beta waitlist is open.

 About the author